What is Harmony (ONE)? Your ultimate guide

 Harmony is attempting to solve the scalability trilemma, but will it succeed?

-Harmony (ONE) claims to have solved this dilemma through developing a specific type of operation called random state sharding.
+Harmony (ONE) claims to have solved this by developing a specific type of operation called random state sharding.
 But what is sharding?
 And how might random state sharding speed up the mainstream uptake of crypto?

 What is sharding?

 Decentralisation is no doubt what makes crypto alive with disruptive potential.
-However, it is also the unique feature that makes processing transactions slow and inefficient.
-This is because all transactions have to be processed and validated by nodes on the ecosystem in order for the new block to be mined.
+However, it is also a feature that makes processing transactions slow and inefficient.
+This is because all transactions have to be processed and validated by nodes on the ecosystem for the new block to be mined.

-On traditional blockchain, all the nodes are operating on the same main blockchain.
+On traditional blockchains, all the nodes are operating on the same main chain.
 Sharding splits blockchain networks into separate shards.
 Each shard is made up of its own data, making it distinct from other shards on the network.